Julian Darby

-Julian Timothy Darby (born 3 October 1967) is an English football coach and former professional footballer who is the under-18s coach of Bolton Wanderers.
+Julian Timothy Darby (born 3 October 1967) is an English football coach and former professional footballer who is the under-21s Manager of Bolton Wanderers.

 As a player he was a defender and midfielder from 1986 until 2001, notably in the Premier League for Coventry City and prior to that a large stint with Bolton Wanderers.
 He also played in the Football League for West Bromwich Albion, Preston North End, Rotherham United and Carlisle United.

 Following retirement he began a coaching career and has been part of the coaching staff at Nottingham Forest, Derby County, Leeds United, Bolton Wanderers and Preston North End.

 Playing career

 He played for Bolton Wanderers from 1986 to 1993, scoring 36 goals in 270 league appearances.
 He scored in the 1989 Associate Members Cup final, with Bolton beating Torquay United 4–1 at Wembley Stadium, in a side captained by future Derby boss Phil Brown.
 He subsequently joined Coventry City in 1993 but after 50+ games for them was transferred to West Bromwich Albion on 16 November 1995, making his debut for them shortly afterwards against Sunderland.
 In 1997, he moved to Preston North End, and following a loan spell at Rotherham United he transferred to Carlisle United in 2000 before retiring as a player in 2001.